Home > Projects > Tree Planting > WHS Wildlife Rehab Center

 WHS Wildlife Rehab Center Reforestation

-We are super excited about starting Phase 1 of this new project in late 2023 — the first step of a three- or four-year phased effort with Whatcom Humane Society to reforest and restore approximately 14 acres of a former hay field at the back of their remote Wildlife Rehabilitation Center site.
+This project launched in Fall 2023.
+Hardworking volunteers from WMTP and Whatcom Humane Society joined together on five work parties across the 2023-2024 planting season, and planted over 950 seedlings — the first step of a three- or four-year phased effort with Whatcom Humane Society to reforest and restore approximately 12 acres of a former hay field at the back of their remote Wildlife Rehabilitation Center site.
+We thank Washington Conservation Corps crews for providing additional ground-clearing, planting, mulching, and caging support to increase the success of these efforts.

-Over time, the reforestation will not only add substantial new native tree canopy to our region but also will restore additional wildlife habitat for the wide array of animals species that are being rehab’d on-site.
+Over time, the reforestation will not only add substantial new native tree canopy to our region, but also will restore additional wildlife habitat for the wide array of animal species that are being rehabbed on-site.
 It’s a big win for both the trees and animals!

 Volunteer Opportunities